Another day, another scam.

 Ok, you can now place your table of contents at the end of your ebook, but it wasn’t the case a couple of months ago.

-Many innocent self-published authors, and especially those publishing non-fiction, were caught up in the attempts by Amazon to rid Kindle Unlimited of scammers who were using a weakness in the way Amazon pays for an ebook read in Kindle Unlimited.
+Many innocent self-published authors, and especially those who are publishing non-fiction, were caught up in the attempts by Amazon to rid Kindle Unlimited of scammers who were using a weakness in the way Amazon pays for an ebook read in Kindle Unlimited.

 As it transpired, Amazon had to admit that it could not tell if a reader had read a whole ebook on Kindle Unlimited, because these scammers were including a link at the beginning of an ebook, to view the table of contents, or other forms of inducement, to get a reader to look at the last few pages.